 Other Notable Performances

-NDSU's Bailey Retzlaff won the women's weight throw and became the new meet record holder in the shot put with a toss of 56-02.50 (17.13m).
+NDSU's Bailey Retzlaff won the women's shot put and became the new meet record holder with a toss of 56-02.50 (17.13m).
 Earlier in the day, fellow Bison Ryan Enerson claimed the third heptathlon title of his career after taking the 2019 heptathlon victory with a total of 5,269 points.

 Oral Roberts' Jaden Purnell, the 2015-16 Newcomer of the Championship, broke the meet record for the men's triple jump in his first jump of the prelims with a mark of 52-06.75 (16.02m).
 His mark today not only broke the meet record, but ORU's school record as well.
 Teammate Israel Nelson defended his 60-meter hurdles title after clocking an 8.06 time.